pAI-OS/paios/apis/paios/README.md

 ## Overview

-The pAI-OS API allows management interfaces to communicate with the backend services for functionality like enumerating, configuring, and activiating plugins ("abilities").
+The pAI-OS API allows management interfaces to communicate with the backend services for functionality like enumerating, configuring, and activating plugins ("abilities").

 ## Editing